The Pasadena Mental Health Resource Guide (2026 Update)

 Psychiatric Services & Medication Management

-• Community Health Alliance of Pasadena (CHAP): A health center providing integrated medical and behavioral healthcare, including psychiatric services.
-Visit the CHAP website.
+• Community Health Alliance of Pasadena (CHAP): A health center providing integrated medical and behavioral healthcare, including accessible psychiatric services.

 Higher Levels of Care

-For those needing more support than a weekly appointment, these facilities offer more intensive programs.
+For those experiencing severe psychiatric distress or needing more support than a weekly outpatient appointment, these facilities offer intensive programs:

-• Las Encinas Hospital: A psychiatric hospital offering inpatient stabilization and outpatient programs for mental health and substance use disorders.
-Visit Las Encinas Hospital.
+• Las Encinas Hospital: A psychiatric hospital offering inpatient stabilization and intensive outpatient programs (IOP) for mental health and substance use disorders.

 Specialized Mental Health Support in Pasadena

-These organizations provide care tailored to specific issues and populations.
+These local organizations provide care tailored to specific issues and populations:

 Issue-Specific Support

-• Domestic Violence Support (Haven House): The first domestic violence shelter in the nation, they provide shelter, crisis counseling, and support services to victims.
-Visit Haven House.
+• Domestic Violence Support (Haven House): The first domestic violence shelter in the nation, providing shelter, crisis counseling, and support services to victims.

 Resources for Specific Populations